atharaq/atharaq.github.io/data-structures/lesson1.md

 rectList.printList();
 ```

 If you uncomment these lines, the program will no longer compile.
-Why is that? **Rectangle** implements **Comparable<Shape>**.
-But the type parameter in SelectionList is expecting a class, T, which implements (or extends) **Comparable<T>**.
-That is: Shape extends Comparable<Shape>, so this is fine, but Rectangle does not.
+Why is that? **Rectangle** implements **Comparable\<Shape>**.
+But the type parameter in SelectionList is expecting a class, T, which implements (or extends) **Comparable\<T>**.
+That is: Shape extends Comparable\<Shape>, so this is fine, but Rectangle does not extend Comparable\<Rectangle>.
 So we need to allow for things to be compared to types which are possibly "superclasses":

 ```java